GieskerB/AspectCppLibrary/docs/generated_docs/singleton_ah.rst

 ``singleton-slice`` (Advice)
 ----------------------------

-**Brief Description:** This advice provides a class with all necessary methods and members
+**Brief Description:** This advice provides a class slice with all necessary methods and

 **Detailed Description:**

-    to implement the Singleton design pattern.
+    members to implement the Singleton design pattern.

 .. _singleton_ah_singleton: